Automated palletizing can cut labor expenses by up to 40% by reducing manual handling, overtime and training overhead.

 What are the common applications of industrial automation?

-The common applications of industrial automation include packaging, palletizing, material handling, quality control, and customizable robotic systems, which help manufacturers enhance efficiency, precision, and reliability in their production processes.
+Common applications of industrial automation include packaging, palletizing, material handling, quality control, and assembly processes, helping manufacturers improve efficiency, consistency, and safety in their production workflows.

 What are the benefits of automated palletizing systems?